it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

 Author: Otto Lindfors 37944
 ## Implemented requirements and passed tests

+### Very important information
+I have configured the app so that it by default will ask for confirmation when creating an auction.
+But this makes almost all the tests fail.
+Therefore I have made it easy for you to turn off the confirmation.
+When turned off all tests listed below will pass.

+To turn of the create-auction-confirmation navigate the project files to:
+`auction.views.CreateAuction.post()` and set `ask_for_confirmation = True`.
+This is on `row 83`.

+### List of implemented requirements and passed tests
 * UC1
   * Full functionality and all requirements implemented.
   * All tests are passed